snatcoinOfficial/vanity/README.md

 This library will help you create:

-  * public and private key pairs for Snatcoin Addresses
+  * public and private key pairs for Snatcoin addresses
   * Snatcoin vanity addresses